simonmichael/hledger_site/src/index.md

 See also [ROADMAP](ROADMAP.html).
 -->

-## How is it funded ?
+## Who made this ?

 hledger is brought to you by [Simon Michael](http://joyful.com) and [140+ contributors](CREDITS.html).
 I have been building and relying on this project continuously since 2007, funded mostly by unrelated consulting work.
 I hope you too will find it useful in transforming your relationship with time and money.

-When you have achieved some success, please consider joining the [sponsors](sponsor.html) to support the project.
-Thanks!
+hledger is a gift, but once you have achieved some success with it, you might wish to join the [sponsors](sponsor.html), to help sustain the project and my or other devs' work on it.
+Thank you!

 <a name="help"></a>
 <a name="help-feedback"></a>